populationgenomics/team-docs/storage_policies/README.md

 ## Dependencies

 For operations like joint-calling, it's often necessary to combine multiple datasets.
 Such dependencies are configured as part of the [deployment configuration](#deployment).
-Effectively this grants access to the _test_ / _main_ bucket of additional datasets, based on the acess level.
+Effectively this grants access to the _test_ / _main_ buckets of additional datasets, based on the access level.

 ## Deployment